openstack/keystone-specs/specs/template.rst

 Proposed Change
 ===============

-Here is where you cover the change you propose to make in detail.
+Here is where you describe the change you propose to make.
 How do you propose to solve this problem?
+Address the issue at an architectural level, leaving the implementation details for code review.

 If this is one part of a larger effort make it clear where this piece ends.
 In other words, what's the scope of this effort?